Crime gang snared by hidden DNA on gun

 Scrubbed clean

-There he was whipped with a thick chain, struck with a metal bar and left with a broken leg after being beaten with a 14lb sledgehammer.
+There he was lashed with a thick chain, struck with a metal bar and left with a broken leg after being beaten with a 14lb sledgehammer.

-During his captivity he was also pistol whipped with a Beretta 9000, fitted with a silencer.
+During his captivity he was also pistol-whipped with a Beretta 9000, fitted with a silencer.

 Almost two years later it was among a haul of weapons recovered from a lock-up in Anniesland, Glasgow.

-The semi-automatic gun, which had been scrubbed clean, was hidden in a specially engineered compartment of a Honda CRV.
+The semi-automatic gun, which had been scrubbed clean, was hidden in a specially-engineered compartment of a Honda CRV.

-At the time Police Scotland was running four major investigations into serious and organised crime.
+At the time, Police Scotland was running four major investigations into serious and organised crime.

 But the firearms consignment proved they were all connected and Operation Escalade was launched.

-The gang took meticulous steps to cover their tracks - but it was the use of a groundbreaking technique which led to their downfall.
+The gang took meticulous steps to cover their tracks - but it was the use of an innovative technique which led to their downfall.

 When the gun reached the Scottish Crime Campus in Gartcosh, North Lanarkshire, it was completely dismantled.